-If you are looking for a cool gift for yourself, your sister or your BFF, or a souvenir to bring back home, head to B612.
-This cute, handmade jewelry and accessories store is full of unique and creative pieces.
+If you are looking for a cool gift for yourself, your sister or your BFF, head to B612.
+This cute, handmade jewellery and accessories store is full of unique and creative pieces.
 Forget that evil-eye bracelet that everyone has and pick one of these little babies.
 Eye-catching and totally original.

 If you enjoy mystery and puzzles, then you should definitely check out the Great Escape Athens.
 This real life escape game is just what you need for an hour of fun.
 Your goal is to make your ultimate escape by using your mind, to solve mysteries with your friends or, why not, to make some new friends as you find your way to freedom.

 Step into Little Kook and you’ll be instantly be transported to a world of fairy tales and sweet wonders.
-With its impressive décor (in and out), this small café has a menu featuring the three Cs (cakes, cupcakes and crepes) and tasty beverages (skip the coffee and try the hot chocolate instead).
+With its impressive decor, this small café has a menu featuring the three ‘C’s (cakes, cupcakes and crepes) and tasty beverages (skip the coffee and try the hot chocolate instead).
 And even if you’re trying to watch what you eat, know that the cake portions are – thankfully or unfortunately – not too large, so indulging in your sweet treat won’t be such a devastating experience.

 This shop, also known as Serbetospito is another highly regarded pastry shop and café in Psirri.
 From traditional sweets with an oriental touch to cakes and even ice creams, Nancy has it all.
-The portions are big in size and flavor… An excellent option for dessert after dinner at one of the nearby tavernas.
+The portions are big in size and flavour, making it an excellent option for dessert after dinner at one of the nearby tavernas.